Key takeaways:

 Wrike customer reviews

-- Wrike has a Capterra rating of 4.3 out of 5, based on almost 2,600 reviews.
+- Wrike has a Capterra rating of 4.4 out of 5, based on almost 2,800 reviews.

 Ready to see Wrike for yourself?
 We’d love to show you how Wrike’s project management for creatives can help your team do more of their best work.
-Get in touch and we’ll respond within 24 hours.
+Get in touch, and we’ll respond within 24 hours.

 2. Asana

-Asana’s popular project management software offers a wide range of features.
-It helps creative departments, design studios, and marketing teams to streamline their processes.
+It helps creative departments, design studios, and marketing teams optimize their processes.
 Asana has creative project management tools for file storage, project roadmaps, dashboards, and more, all in one attractive interface.
-It’s built for businesses of all sizes, from the very smallest of teams to enterprises.
-Creative teams looking for an attractive user experience value its visually appealing design and easy navigation.

 - Workflow builder: This is a visual tool that connects team members across departments and lets users create custom project workflows.